roccov/news-based-systematic-strategies-llms/README.md

 # News-Based Systematic Strategies: Evidence from Accessible Providers with Point-In-Time Language Models
+*Master's Thesis in Financial Engineering (MSc) — EPFL* *Under the academic supervision of Prof. Semyon Malamud* *Awarded with the maximum grade of 6.0/6.0*

 > **Confidentiality Note:** The source code and raw data for this project were developed in collaboration with a hedge fund and are proprietary.
 This repository contains the final Master's Thesis document and a high-level analytical overview of the methodologies and findings.